siedeenahmed/azure-network-protocols/README.md

 - Create Azure Virtual Machines with Windows 10 and Ubuntu.
 - Remote into the Windows Virtual Machines and install Wireshark.
-- Use Wireshark to observe ICMP, SSH, DHCP, DNS, and RDP traffic between the teo virtual machines.
+- Use Wireshark to observe ICMP, SSH, DHCP, DNS, and RDP traffic between the two virtual machines.

 <h2>Actions and Observations</h2>